kobertlam/School_District_Analysis/README.md

     District Summary After Replacement
     ![District Summary After Replacement](Resources/Challenge_District_Summary.jpg)

+    - "Average Math Score" was dropped from 79.0 to 78.9 after replacing the data.
+    - "% Passing Math" dropped from 75 to 74.8 after replacing the data.
+    - "% of Passing Reading" dropped from 86 to 85.7 after replacing the data.
-    - The values for "Average Math Score", "% Passing Math", "% of Passing Reading", and "% Overall Passing" dropped **after** replacing the data.
+    - "% Overall Passing" dropped from 65 to 64.9 after replacing the data.

 - How is the school summary affected?